crandylb/small/README.txt

 array is represented by concatenated 1D arrays.
 Each call to LEX returns a KIND code, 1 for a name (identifier), 2 for an integer, 3 for a quoted string of characters, and 4 for any other individual special character.

+Update 05/23/2014 Modified to work with symacc as a compiler/interpreter module.
+Alphanumeric tokens are looked up using symacc and properties are returned in the LEXEME array.
+Numeric tokens are evaluated as scanned and value returned in LEXEME(1).

 testcase
 This directory tests the CASE statement.
 The case label list is zero indexed